 Spiced Pear Buckle

 You might not be familiar with the term buckle when it comes to baking.
-Don’t let that deter you though, this is an easy recipe.
-A buckle is kind of somewhere in the realm of a coffee cake, or crumb cake or a fruit muffin.
+So what is a spiced pear buckle, or a buckle in general?
+Don’t let this deter you, this is an easy recipe.
+This spiced pear buckle is kind of somewhere in the realm of a coffee cake, or crumb cake or a fruit muffin.
 It’s soft and lightly sweet and filled with fruit.
 The cake ‘buckles’ around the fruit, hence the name.
-I think Blueberry buckle is probably the most popular, but I wanted to make a fall flavored one.
+I think Blueberry buckle is probably the most popular, but we are making one that is perfect for fall flavors.
+It’s also equally delicious in the other season though!

 Pear is kind of the stepchild of the fall flavors.
 Apple and Pumpkin reign supreme, followed by things like Cinnamon, or Chai.
 I thought about making this chai flavors, but decided to just go with spiced pear buckle.
-A chai flavored one may come because chai is one of my favorite flavors in general.
-But if you need something chai, try my Chai Zucchini muffins.
+A chai flavored one may come because chai is one of my favorite flavors in general, and in my kitchen is NEVER relegated to autumn.
+But, for now if you need something chai, try my Chai Zucchini muffins or Chai Spice Tiramisu!

 Pears can be very sweet so I wanted to balance that flavor with fall spices, and richness from butter in both the cake and the crumble.
 The crumble is the perfect texture to complement the super soft interior of the buckle.